-Students are to move out of their room no more than 48 hours after program completion.
-If a student needs more time to vacate and clean, they can request an extended stay in advance and write to the Residence Life Department Head.
-Students shall remove all personal belongings, clean the unit, return the key, and satisfy a housing inspection based on their initial housing agreement.
-Students will be charged for damages or failure to return keys, and all charges must be cleared on the student account to receive a completion certificate.
+Students must vacate their room no more than 48 hours after program completion.
+Students must remove all personal belongings, clean the room and bathroom, return the key, and pass a housing inspection prior to being cleared to leave.
+Students will be charged for additional cleaning, repairs, lost keys and borrowed items.
+All charges must be cleared on the student account to receive their program Certificate of Completion.